Skip to content

 After the front is before the front

 After the respectable onset of winter last week, things are now continuing rather cautiously.
-A cold front reaches the northern Alps on Thursday and brings a few centimetres of fresh snow.
+A cold front will reach the northern Alps on Thursday, bringing a few more centimetres of fresh snow.
 High pressure returns at the weekend.
-This weather blog is a joint effort by Sebastian and Lea!
+This WeatherBlog is a joint effort by Sebastian and Lea!

 Current situation and outlook

-A cold front with some snow is forecast for tomorrow, Thursday (28 November), on the northern slopes of the Alps.
+Tomorrow, Thursday (28.11.), a cold front is expected to bring some snow to the northern slopes of the Alps.
 The amounts will remain manageable on all sides and the snow line is expected to drop to higher altitudes in the valleys.
 A strong area of high pressure will then move in from the west.
 However, the models suspect that a low-pressure trough will break away from the large-scale flow and get stuck over the eastern Alps.
 This will result in a possibly quite strong west-east gradient in the weather character towards the weekend.
 In the west, it will quickly become sunny again after the front on Thursday and temperatures are also likely to rise quickly.
 The further east, the longer it will remain cloudy with a few snowflakes in the north.
-South of the main Alpine ridge, there will be a northerly foehn with sunnier, relatively cold weather.
+South of the main Alpine ridge, the north föhn will set in with sunnier, relatively cold weather.

 From the beginning of next week, the forecast will become much more uncertain.
 The weather will then tend to pick up again.
-In the forecast, it currently looks more like changeable westerly weather and less like pronounced cold air advances.
+The forecast currently looks more like changeable westerly weather and less like pronounced cold air advances.

 WeatherBlogs